mathjax/MathJax-docs/options/input/mathml.rst

 .. _mathml-forceReparse:
 .. describe:: forceReparse: false

-   Specifies whether MathJax will serialize and reparse MathML found in the document.
+   Specifies whether MathJax will serialize and re-parse MathML found in the document.
 This can be useful if you want to do XML parsing of the MathML from an HTML document.